Laura (Lou) Reynoldson, Board President

 “Teaching Health and Physical Education has enabled me to learn the importance of good recreation for life.
 Good parks and trails give all people a chance to relax, as well as working to have good mental and physical health.”

-Robert “Bob” Akers, our 40-Mile Loop Land Trust President, coached wrestling and football and taught school in the Centennial School District in Gresham since 1966.
+Robert “Bob” Akers, 40-Mile Loop Land Trust Board Member and President Emeritus, coached wrestling and football and taught school in the Centennial School District in Gresham since 1966.
 Even though he retired from teaching in 1996, after 30 years of service, he only recently retired from coaching football at Centennial High School and still helps with wrestling tournaments as a member of the OSSA state wrestling tournament committee.

 Bob has worked to get the City of Portland to develop Powell Butte Nature Park, served on the Citizens Park Advisory Committee for the City of Gresham, served on Metro Citizens Advisory Committee for Parks and Green Spaces, and has served on the 40 Mile Loop Land Trust Board since 1992.